-Audit and Risk Committee
+Audit Committee

-The Audit and Risk Committee oversees the financial reporting process, reviews financial statements, liaises with internal and external auditors and regulators, and reviews internal control procedures.
+The Audit oversees the financial reporting process, reviews financial statements, and liaises with external auditors and regulators.
 The committee consists of at least 3 directors.
 The board determines the skills and abilities needed on the committee and chooses its members accordingly.
-For 2019, the committee members were Nona Holtz (chair), Brian Gottfried, Bob Prieston, and Debra Scholer.
+For 2020, the committee members were: Nona Holtz (chair), Brian Gottfried, and Bob Prieston.

-Conduct Review Committee
+• Conduct Review Committee

 The Conduct Review Committee ensures that Luseland Credit Union acts with the full integrity and objectivity of its directors and employees, by having in place policies, processes and practices that protect people and the organization from claims and from the perception of unfair benefit or conflict of interest.
-The committee consists of the same members as the Audit & Risk Committee.
+For 2020, the committee members were: Nona Holtz (chair), Brian Gottfried, and Bob Prieston.